-Wild Adventures is one of the top 50 family-owned theme parks in the U.S. It offers several all-you-can-eat catering packages for group events of up to 10,000 attendees.
-Special add-ons give planners the option to have groups feed giraffes or lorikeets.
-Downtown has more than 50 historic sites, including the 1898 Crescent House and Gardens, which has a circular veranda with 13 columns representing the original American colonies, and the neoclassical Converse-Dalton-Ferrell House.
+The James H. Rainwater Conference Center has 28,000 square feet of exhibit, meeting, banquet and reception space, including two boardrooms and a covered outdoor patio that overlooks a cypress pond.
+Its 11,000-sq. ft. exhibit hall seats up to 650 people for banquets and holds up to 62 booths; pre-function and hallway areas can hold another 58 booths.
+Parking and Wi-Fi are complimentary.
+Wild Adventures, one of the Top 50 family-owned theme parks in the United States, offers several all-you-can-eat catering packages for group events with up to 10,000 attendees.
+Add-ons give planners the option of having attendees feed giraffes or lorikeets.
+Downtown has more than 50 historic sites, including The Crescent-The Garden Center, which has a circular veranda with 13 columns representing the original American colonies, and the neoclassical Converse-Dalton-Ferrell House.
 Reach for the stars with a reception held at the Valdosta State University Planetarium.

 Nestled in the heart of South Georgia, Valdosta welcomes you to a community rich with heritage and southern hospitality.